andreaconti/face_recognition_cam/README.md

 Face embedding consists into the transformation of a face into a vector, such process is usually carried out by a proper trained neural networks and as usual many different ways to accomplish that are avaiable.
-A light and effective implementation of MobileFaceNet [^mfn] is used here: a pretrained model can be found in the [OpenVINO Toolkit](https://github.com/opencv/open_model_zoo/blob/master).
+A light and effective implementation of MobileFaceNet [4] is used here: a pretrained model can be found in the [OpenVINO Toolkit](https://github.com/opencv/open_model_zoo).
 To compare embedded faces is used _cosine distance_.

-[^vj]: P. Viola and M. J. Jones, "Robust real-time face detection", 2004
+[1]: P. Viola and M. J. Jones, "Robust real-time face detection", 2004
-[^hog]: N. Dalal and B. Triggs, "Histograms of oriented gradients for human detection", 2005
+[2]: N. Dalal and B. Triggs, "Histograms of oriented gradients for human detection", 2005
-[^ssd]: W. Liu et al., "SSD: single shot multibox detector", 2015
+[3]: W. Liu et al., "SSD: single shot multibox detector", 2015
+[4]: S. Chen, Y. Liu et al., "Mobilefacenets: Efficient cnns for accurate real-time face verification on mobile devices"